postsaurav/BC-Code-Samples/src/Preview Report/Readme.md

 ### Remarks
 This method works only in Business Central online environments and supports PDF files.
 For on-premise environments, you can use `File.View` but don't use it.

+## Contributing
+If you would like to contribute to this project, please fork the repository and submit a pull request.
+We welcome contributions that improve the functionality and usability of the preview report action.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact
+For any inquiries or support, please contact the project maintainer at [info@edhateconsulting.com].
+For any inquiries or support, please contact the [Project Maintainer](mailto:info@edhateconsulting.com?subject=Preview%Report&body=Hi%20Saurav,%0ARequire%20Support%20for%20following%20issues:%0A)